eth-cscs/abcpy-models/MolecularDynamics/WaterTIP4P/ReadMe.md

 # TIP4P Water Floor Field Model
-The TIP4P model is a floor-field of water described in Jorgensen et. al. (1983).
+The TIP4P model is a force-field of water described in Jorgensen et. al. (1983).
 To perform inference using ABC, we provide summary statistics and distance suggested by Dutta et al. (2018).

 ## Reference